Snubbing Iowa, Bloomberg charts his own path in 2020 contest

 On the day the 2020 presidential election kicks off with the Iowa caucuses, Michael Bloomberg was half a continent and a leap of faith away in California, where the Democratic candidate sought to bring attention to a campaign that has forsworn early voting states and anchored its ambitions to California, Texas and other delegate-rich battlegrounds to come.

-The billionaire former New York City mayor’s plans called for taking to the air in a chartered jet Monday, with a retinue of reporters and TV cameras in tow, and touch down around the state to remind voters that California’s election, like Iowa’s, is underway.
+The billionaire former New York City mayor took to the air in a chartered jet Monday, with a retinue of reporters and TV cameras in tow, and touched down around the state to remind voters that California’s election, like Iowa’s, is underway.

-Early voting in the nation’s most populous state begins Monday for the Mar.
-3 primary election.
-It is Bloomberg’s fourth trip to the state as a candidate.
+Early voting in the nation’s most populous state begins Monday for the March 3 primary election.

+“No,” Bloomberg said in an interview.
+He suggested that other candidates were falling behind, after he made stops in 24 states and 60 cities while his rivals were hunkered down in Iowa.

+He’d like to think he’s a few steps ahead.
+“I hope so,” Bloomberg said.

-His first stop was at a coffee shop in Sacramento, the state capital, where in somewhat rambling remarks he encouraged supporters to get out and vote.
-Later appearances were scheduled with Latino voters in the heart of the farm belt in Fresno, and in Compton, the Los Angeles-area city known as the West Coast capital of hip-hop, where he planned to launch a national bus tour for surrogates and supporters.
+His first stop on Monday was at a coffee shop in Sacramento, the state capital, where he encouraged supporters to get out and vote.
+He later landed in Fresno, in the heart of the farm belt, for an outdoor rally with Latino voters, and afterward traveled to Compton, the Los Angeles-area city known as the West Coast capital of hip-hop, where he launched a national bus tour for his surrogates and supporters.

 Joe Biden says democracy begins in Iowa, but Bloomberg told supporters the path to the White House runs through California.